California University of Pennsylvania

 “Being in college, you really have to step out of your comfort zone […] and being at Cal U has definitely changed a lot of the outlooks that I have on life.” – Danielle Thompson, Secondary Education – English Major

-Internships and cooperative education experiences build résumés and give students a taste of what it’s really like to work in a particular field.
+Internships and cooperative education experiences help students build their résumés and give them a taste of what it’s really like to work in a particular field.

 Cal U students have translated their passion and knowledge into amazing internship experiences throughout the United States—and in other countries, too.
 Some internships have taken them outdoors to work on stream restoration projects or to lead off-road driving experiences and geocaching quests.
 Others have taken them into courtrooms or legislative offices.
 Some internships have involved sharing a love of art or science with younger generations through educational programming at museums, and still others have given students an insider’s view of corporations and sports franchises.